 Once upon a time, there was a boy who flew.

-resident Carson Phillips, a teenager using blackmail on various students to make a newspaper to submit to a college.
+Struck by Lighting is an 2012 film written by Chris Colfer.
+It is a coming of age story centered on small-town resident Carson Phillips, a teenager using blackmail on various students to make a newspaper to submit to a college.

 Tropes used in this movie (or at least the promo) include: